Employee advocacy and employee engagement: a sweet combination

 Quite simply, when employees become brand ambassadors, they feel a vested interest in the company’s success and are therefore engaged in exceeding the stated requirements of their job.
 And the more employees feel engaged, the more they want to continue talking and promoting the company’s brand.

-1. Employees are empowered to contribute to the company’s bottom-line
+1. Employees are empowered to contribute to the company’s bottom line

 Employee advocacy is one ideal way to leverage employee contribution.
 With the proper social advocacy tools, advocates can easily (and proudly) amplify a brand’s social reach and help grow a vibrant company culture.
 Best-in-class companies are 30% more likely than all others to implement new employee engagement technologies (such as social advocacy) this year.

-But employees cannot contribute to the company’s marketing at the snap of a finger.
+However, employees cannot contribute to the company’s marketing at the snap of a finger.
 It takes a carefully planned onboarding process to fully gain employees’ engagement and immerse them in the program.
 The onboarding process is also the first step towards informing employees of what’s expected of them and how they can benefit from advocacy.

 Following a successful onboarding process, a top advocacy program encourages employees to share rich, educational, and up-to-date content that is directly tied to their position in the company and target audience.
-Allowing employees to share great content also helps them establish thought-leadership.
+Allowing employees to share great content also helps them establish thought leadership.
 Their authentic and credible voice begins to represent the brand’s online persona and increase engagement – such as likes, shares, and clicks.
 At times, employees can even help drive conversions for their company.
 Overall, these small but effective contributions secure high engagement and keep employees informed about the latest in the industry.

 2. Employees experience a transparent work culture